Tétouan: Literature

 The city has produced many scholars in different disciplines throughout centuries.
 One of the first newspapers in Morocco, El Eco de Tetuan, was published in the city in 1860.
 In the colonial period, whereas France took measures to censor publications in Arabic in the area under its control, Tetuan, the capital of the northern Spanish area, became a center of publishing and the capital of Moroccan literary life.
 Many historic newspapers were published in Tetuan, including the first nationalist publication in Morocco, as-Salaam October 1933, followed by al-Hurriya and others.
 These were published by members of this intellectual circle in Tetuan that included figures like Abdesalam Bennuna, Muhammad Daoud, Abdelkhaleq Torres, and Abdellah Guennoun.

 Religion

-The vast majority of the population are Muslims and small Christian and Jewish communities also exist, although their presence has declined sharply in recent decades.
+The vast majority of the population are Muslims.
+There is a small Christian community.
+The numbers of the Jewish community have declined sharply in recent decades.
+It numbered no more than a dozen persons in 2014.
 Notable spiritual leaders include Sufi saint Ahmad ibn Ajiba and Jewish Rabbis Yosef Maimon and Isaac Ben Walid.
 Tetuan also had a vibrant Sephardi Jewish community with ties to Al-Andalus.